Jayteemighty/Rydah-Task/README.md

 # API Documentation

 Welcome to the API documentation!
-This document provides information on how to access and explore the API endpoints using Swagger.
+This document provides information on how to access and explore the API endpoints

 ## Tech Stack

-The E-Commerce Django Store utilizes the following technologies and frameworks:
+Utilizes the following technologies and frameworks:

 - Python: A powerful programming language used for the backend development.
 - Django REST framework: A powerful and flexible toolkit for building Web APIs.
 - Git: A distributed version control system used for tracking changes in source code during software development.

+## Prerequisite Download
+1. Python
+2. Vscode
+3. PostgreSQL

 ## How to Run the Project

-To run the E-Commerce Django Backend on your local machine, follow these steps:
+To run the project on your local machine, follow these steps:

 ## Cloning the Repository